Craig may miss the cigarettes now and then, but it doesn't overshadow the power of saying no and how much stronger he feels.

-From 20 to 25 a day to a patch and the new Nicorette spray and the tabs when required, here I am a month later and I haven't had a cigarette.
+From 20 to 25 cigarettes a day to a nicotine patch and the nicotine mouth spray or the lozenges when required, here I am a month later and I haven't had a cigarette.
 I miss them and I still feel like one every now and then, but I am stronger for having said NO to myself and everyday gets easier.

 Click here to submit your story

 Whether or not you're ready to quit, we're here to help

 Quitline counsellors are trained to help you find your reasons to quit and the methods most likely to work for you.
 They can offer personalised advice or simply answer general questions about quitting.

 See tips and tactics that helped others stop smoking

 Where do you begin?
 What are some quitting methods?
 What are some useful tips to know?
 Explore a range of tips and tactics to find the ones that could work for you and your lifestyle.

 What could be your approach to stopping smoking?
 Use the Build Your Plan tool to work out, step-by-step, a stop-smoking plan specific to you and your lifestyle.
 Select the methods and tactics that will work best for you.